 From traversing the iconic landscapes to indulging in unique experiences, each recommendation reflects moments I have cherished personally.
 Whether you are an avid explorer crafting your ultimate Australian bucket list or a curious soul seeking authentic Aussie encounters, let this be your guide to uncovering the heart and soul of Australia, where every entry is a chapter in my own journey, waiting to become yours.

 Seeing the Heart Reef

 At the pinnacle of my list and holding a special place in my heart is the enchanting view of the Heart Reef from a seaplane.
 Nestled within Australia’s Great Barrier Reef, this natural wonder takes the form of a heart, a sight exclusive to aerial exploration.
 To witness its beauty, opt for a scenic journey via seaplane or helicopter, as the reef unveils its romantic allure from the skies.

 - Approximate cost: AUD 219 (approx. USD 175) (only for the seaplane).

-- Approximate cost for the tour: The costs involved here are only the traveling and accommodation costs.
+- Approximate cost for the tour: Depends on your traveling and accommodation costs.